casys-utokyo/fadec/README.md

         | CPU-only (w/ PTQ) | 13.248     | 0.035   |
         | PL + CPU (ours)   | **0.278**  | 0.118   |

+    - Note: The results in this project have some measurement errors compared with those in the paper.

 - Execute [`./eval/fadec/overhead_evaluation.ipynb`](./eval/fadec/overhead_evaluation.ipynb) on ZCU104 to measure the overhead time.
     - The overhead is **4.7 ms**.
     - The final cell shows the overhead time.
     - Note: The results in this project have some measurement errors compared with those in the paper.

 - See `Open Implemented Design > Timing > Clock Summary` in Vivado to check the clock frequency.

+    ![Clock Frequency](./img/frequency.png)

     - The frequency is **187.512 MHz**.

-    ![Clock Frequency](./img/frequency.png)

 ### Hardware Resources